rust-lang/rust/text/0000-dllimport.md

 # Unresolved questions
 [unresolved]: #unresolved-questions

-- Should un-overridden "abstract" kind cause an error, a warning, or be silently ignored?
-- Do we even need "abstract"?
-Since kind can be overridden, there's no harm in providing a default in the source.
 - Should we allow dropping a library specified in the source from linking via `-l lib:` (i.e. "rename to empty")?